Gold9269/My-Website-Checker/README.md

 # My Website Checker

 **Decentralized Website Uptime & Health Monitoring**
 *Production-minded monitoring platform combining a MERN frontend/backend, a WebSocket Hub for realtime coordination, and integrated validator logic that performs health checks.
-Validators are fully integrated and manageable from the UI — no separate “Validators” folder or external worker orchestration required.*
+Validators are fully integrated and manageable from the UI *

 ---